CLOSER-Cohorts/archivist-utilities/README.md

 # TV mappings file

-The following column headers must be present in the first worksheet in the input Excel file, in order to create the qv text files:
+The following column headers must be present in the first worksheet in the input Excel file, in order to create the tv text files:

  - Dataset prefix
  - Variable name